m4cd4r4/chlann/README.md

 # ChlannClaude - High-Resolution Media Sharing Messenger

-A WhatsApp/Viber clone focusing on high-resolution media sharing, along with text and links, designed for a small group of users (~20) with self-hosting capabilities.
+A media-messaging app focusing on high-resolution media sharing, along with text and links, designed for a small group of users (~20) with self-hosting capabilities.

 ## Features